Learning Acceleration Algorithms for Fast Parametric Convex Optimization with Certified Robustness: Related work

 Another line of work learns certain maps from the problem parameter to the initial point~\citep{l2ws_l4dc, l2ws}.
 While these methods inherit the same worst-case guarantees as their non-learned counterparts, the maps are often between high-dimensional objects---from parameter in $\reals^d$ to initial point in $\reals^n$.
 Such dimensionality may incur poor generalization and require a large amount of training instances~\citep{l2ws}.
 Additionally, these methods leave the algorithm untouched; in contrast, learning the algorithm's internal hyperparameters (\eg, step sizes or momentum terms) offers flexibility and control throughout the optimization process.

 Our work builds off the work of~\citep{learn_algo_steps}, which only learns a few algorithm hyperparameters in each iteration and is shown to be highly data-efficient.
 The main differences of this work are that (i) we also learn hyperparameters that enable momentum-based acceleration and (ii) we augment our training procedure with a regularization term that allows us to obtain worst-case guarantees for all parameters within a set.
-Additionally, we enforce some hyperparameters remain time-invariant; this allows us to use PEP to obtain worst-case guarantees.
+Additionally, we enforce some hyperparameters to remain time-invariant in ADMM; this allows us to use PEP to obtain worst-case guarantees while keeping the algorithm to be computationally tractable.

 \myparagraph{Learning beyond convex optimization} The idea of learning to optimize has been explored beyond convex optimization---\eg, to solve inverse and non-convex problems.
 We defer the readers to the excellent surveys~\citet{l2o,amos_tutorial} for a comprehensive overview on this active line of research.
 We note that this work was in part inspired by certain setting-specific approaches that only learn a few hyperparameters in each iteration, such as for sparse coding~\citep{ablin2019learning, alista} and robust PCA~\citep{cai2021learned}.